June Orientation June Orientation

 Orientation is your formal introduction to The University of Vermont.
-During our program, you will be housed in one of our residence halls and participate in group discussions, meet one-on-one with advisors, participate in workshops and presentations by professors, meet your new classmates, and register for your fall courses.
+During our program, you will be housed in one of our residence halls, meet one-on-one with advisors, participate in workshops and presentations by professors, meet your new classmates, and register for your fall courses.
 You will also learn more about campus life—what UVM students do beyond the classroom, the organizations to which they belong, how they engage in the Burlington community, where they study, and what they do for fun.

-If you haven't received it already, our Orientation brochure, Checkpoints, is on it's way to you!
-In it you'll find detailed information about what the Orientation Program at UVM entails.
+Our Orientation brochure called Checkpoints, will be on its way to you starting in early March!
+In it you'll find comprehensive and detailed information about what the Orientation Program at UVM entails.
 This brocure will be mailed to the home addresses of all students who have paid their acceptance fee to the Admissions Office.

 All Orientation costs for the attending student (with the exception of the Early Arrival fee for those selecting it) are covered under the acceptance fee they already paid to admissions.
 The only other additional costs for Orientation are from those attending the Family Orientation Program.